nestor98/mandarin_tones/README.md

 Created for personal and educational use.

 ### Tools
-Built with React, vite, Tailwind CSS, and the help of a friendly robot.
+Built with React, vite, Tailwind CSS, a bit of python, and the help of a friendly robot.